mit-dci/opencx/README.md

 # opencx
 A centralized exchange to help understand what a DEX should be

+## Security note
+There is no authentication and gosec still detects a bunch of stuff.
+Config files are also needed.

 # Requirements
  - Go 1.11+
  - [MariaDB](https://mariadb.org) (not needed for client)